JNPN7/notes/research-summary/Autoencoder.md

 - Conversion of 1D data into 2D images:
 	Using the algorithm(link) descibed above the 1D data is conveted into 2D image of dimension of $9 \times 9$.
 - Increasing dimension of images by rotation and concatination:
 	The 2D image's dimension is incresed from $9 \times 9$ to $18 \times 18$.
 The $9 \times 9$ images is rotated by 90 degrees then concatenated to original image making dimension $9 \times 18$.
 Another two rotated instance of image, one by 180 degress and another by 270 degress was concatenated giving us another $9 \times 18$ image.
-Then, the two image of dimention $9 \times 18$ is concatenated yeilding $18 \times 18$ image
+Then, the two image of dimention $9 \times 18$ is concatenated yeilding $18 \times 18$ image.

 $$ I_{18 \times 18} = I1_{9 \times 18}\ +\ I2_{9 \times 18}$$
 $$ where, I1_{9\times18} = OriginalImg_{9\times9}\ +\ Rotaion_{90^\degree}(OriginalImg_{9\times9})$$

 $$ I2_{9\times18} = Roataion_{180^\degree}(OriginalImg_{9\times9})\ +\ Rotaion_{270^\degree}(OriginalImg_{9\times9})$$

 - Increasing dimension by using padding:
 	For proper model creation the dimension of image is increased from $18 \times 18$ to $19  \times 19$.
 The padding across the bottom border and right border is performed.